BCDigSchol/missionary-grammars/app/views/pages/praxis.html.md

 We created a number of TEI XML support files that digest, organize, and encode some of the assembled metadata, using Oxygen XML Editor and TEI standards.
 These include an authorography (i.e. prosopography), which encodes information about each missionary represented in the corpus;
-an orgography, which encodes information about the missionary orders or organizations;
-represented in the corpus; and a publication gazetteer, which associates each text with its place of publication.
+an orgography, which encodes information about the missionary orders or organizations represented in the corpus; and a publication gazetteer, which associates each text with its place of publication.
 We also encoded the preface and a dictionary entry from the (1855)
 <cite>Dictionnaire Français–Wolof et Wolof–Français</cite>, as ‘proofs-of-concept’, to demonstrate a